Mystery Science Theater 3000: Writing and taping

 The cable network was able to provide a wider library of films for Best Brains to riff from.
 To ensure that they would be able to produce a funny episode, at least one member of the staff would watch the suggested films completely, generally assuring that the movie would be prime for jokes throughout.
 Conniff stated that he often would have to watch around twenty films in their entirety before selecting one to use for the show.
 In one specific case, the second-season episode with the 1969 film The Sidehackers, they had only skimmed the first part of the movie before making the decision to use it, and only later discovered that it contained a scene where a female character is brutally raped and murdered.
 They decided to stay committed to the film, but cut out the offending scene and had to explain the sudden absence of the affected character to the audience.
 After this, they carefully scrutinized entire films for other such offensive content, and once one was selected and assured the rights, committed to completing the episode with that film.
 Obtaining the rights was handled by the cable networks.
 Some licensing required buying film rights in packages, with the selected bad movies included in a catalog of otherwise good films, making the negotiations odd since the network was only interested in the bad film.
-Other times, the rights to the film were poorly documented, and the network would follow the chain of custody to locate the copyright owner as to secure broadcast rights.
+Other times, the rights to the film were poorly documented, and the network would follow the chain of custody to locate the copyright owner so as to secure broadcast rights.